AnyCubic-i3-Mega-Model-4/ReverseEngineerTrigorillaPro/README.md

 ![Trigorilla Pro board in my hand](https://raw.githubusercontent.com/RuiCarneiro/ReverseEngineerTrigorillaPro/master/hero.jpg)

-Hi, my board broke one stepper, AnyCubic said they are sending me one, so I've taken out mine and decided to see what's there, sharing here what I've learned with everyone who wants.
+Hi, my board broke one stepper, AnyCubic said they are sending me a new one, so I've taken out mine and decided to see what's there, sharing here what I've learned with everyone who wants.

 ## Organization